expo/expo/docs/pages/workflow/ios-simulator.md

 Run your app with `npx expo start` and press <kbd>I</kbd> from the command line.

 You may get a warning about needing to accept the Xcode license.
 Run the command that it suggests.
-Open your app again, success!
-Or no?
+Open your app again to see if it was successful.
-If no, please seek help on StackOverflow, Google, or the [Expo Development Tools section of the forums](https://forums.expo.dev/c/expo-dev-tools).
+If not, check the [troubleshooting](#troubleshooting) tips below.

-The troubleshooting tips below may be helpful too.
+If the troubleshooting tips are not helpful, seek help on [Expo Development Tools section of the forums](https://forums.expo.dev/c/expo-dev-tools), StackOverflow, or Google.

 <Video file="open-in-ios-simulator.mp4" />